PhazeonPhoenix/plexor/README.md

 ## Installation ##

 Simple.
 Clone and run ./install.sh.
+You can optionally provide a path to install the files to.

-**WARNING** This WILL overwrite already existing configs.
+**WARNING** This WILL overwrite already existing files.
 You have been warned.
+You can also manually copy the files into your home directory.

 ## Configure your terminal ##

 To completely experience this colorscheme you need to configure your terminal with the solarized color pallet.
-I've included the reg file for PuTTY.
+I've included the reg file for PuTTY and the included Xresources file will configure xterm derived terminal.